robert-kisteleki/django-email-throttler/README.rst

 The package contains a Django email backend that has a local cache of what emails were sent (based on subjec, not content).
-If the total amount of mails per time unit goes over an overall threshold, then the excess is just logged, not sent out.
-Similarly, if the amount of mails with the same subject line is over a threshold, then the excess is just logged, not sent out.
+If the total amount of mails per time unit goes over an overall threshold, then the excess is just counted, not sent out.
+Similarly, if the amount of mails with the same subject line is over a threshold, then the excess is just counted, not sent out.
 Both thresholds are optional and they can be different.

 The mails that are not throttled are sent out with the regular Django SMTP